VATSIM-UK/UK-Sector-File/.github/First time contributors' guide.md

 As well as this textual guide, there is a [YouTube video](LINK TBA) which explains the GitHub system and process using a worked example.

 Thank you for your interest in contributing to the VATSIM UK Sector File.
-If you get stuck, contact us on [Discord](https://www.vatsim.uk/discord) in the "sector-file-development" channel.
+If you get stuck, and the information in [the wiki](https://github.com/VATSIM-UK/UK-Sector-File/wiki) is not enough to help you, please contact us on [Discord](https://www.vatsim.uk/discord) in the "sector-file-development" channel.

 # How to contribute for the first time